 (a) The most common type of tornado for Colleton County is relatively weak and short-lived type and occurs between March and May.
+The last major tornado outbreak in Colleton County was in April 2020 which resulted in extensive, widespread damage to downtown Walterboro, Lowcountry Regional Airport, and Edisto Beach.
+There was one death, 139 reports of damage to structures, 33 roads closed (including Interstate 95), and 12,000 power outages.
 Tornadoes are most likely to occur during the spring but can occur almost anywhere at any time in Colleton County.
-The average tornado moves SW to NE but has been known to move in any direction and are capable of destroying homes and vehicles with great personal injuries and even fatalities.
+The average tornado moves southwest to northeast but can move in any direction and are capable of destroying homes and vehicles with great personal injuries and even fatalities.
 Colleton County has had waterspouts (Tornadoes) that form over water and move onto land.
 The Enhanced Fujita-Pearson Scale rates the intensity of the tornado as follows: